rapidexpert/The-Way-We-Work/interviewing at Next Big Sound.md

 ## Optional and Recommended: Present an Ace Series [1 hour]

-We regularly invite amazing people to present to the entire Next Big Sound team.
-We call this “Ace Series”, and recent speakers have included [Lyor Cohen](http://en.wikipedia.org/wiki/Lyor_Cohen) on the future of the music business, [Amanda Cox](http://amandacox.tumblr.com/) on the art of data visualization, and [Alexander Grosse](https://twitter.com/klangberater) on SoundCloud’s technical and organizational architecture.
+We regularly invite people we find amazing to present to the entire Next Big Sound team.
+We call this the “Ace Series”, and some of our recent speakers have included Jim King on building BookScan; [Lyor Cohen](http://en.wikipedia.org/wiki/Lyor_Cohen) on the future of the music business; [Amanda Cox](http://amandacox.tumblr.com/) on the art of data visualization; [Alexander Grosse](https://twitter.com/klangberater) on SoundCloud’s technical and organizational architecture; [Steve Klabnik](https://github.com/steveklabnik) on the limits of openness in companies; [Alex Wright](http://www.alexwright.org/) on the Birth of the Information Age.
 Of course, we’ve got amazing folks working at Next Big Sound (if we do say so ourselves), and they also regularly present on a wide range of topics that they’re passionate about.

 Do you have a project or expertise that you’d like to share with the team?
 Do you want to practice (or reprise) a conference presentation?
 Let us know, and we’ll gladly arrange for you to present at our Ace Series.

+## Feedback to Us

+As you may have noticed, we value quick, thoughtful feedback.
+We ask all candidates for ways that we can improve the interview process.
+In the spirit of transarency, we encourage all candidates to share their interview experience at on [Quora](http://www.quora.com/Whats-it-like-to-interview-for-an-engineering-role-at-Next-Big-Sound).

 ## Your First Day

 We want you to be productive on your first day at Next Big Sound.
-After you complete a few small HR-related tasks, you’ll actually push code to production.
+After you complete a few small HR-related tasks, you’ll get to push code to production.
 That means that we’ll have your computer (typically a Retina Macbook Pro with a huge external monitor) and all the required accounts ready for you.

 In the first few weeks, in addition to immersing yourself in our codebase and infrastructure, you’ll spend time learning about different parts of the company (design, sales, client services).
 We’ll also work on sharpening your understanding of your own values, strengths, and coming up with a big, hairy, and audacious 10-year goal.